 This program follows a special two-stage composite sequence, each stage approximately two years in length.
 During the first stage (freshman and sophomore years), attention is concentrated on fulfilling the requirements of the core curriculum of the University, together with introductory Religion classes.
 In this first stage, freshman and sophomore students will be invited to participate in a church service, starting in the spring of their freshman year.
 A ministry in a local church will be assigned to the student.
-The expected participation is of 02-03 Sabbaths per month in a respective ministry, depending on their agreement with the local pastor.
+The expected participation is of 2-3 Sabbaths and 3 prayer meetings per month in a respective ministry, depending on their agreement with the local pastor.